When to fly

 Beyond the dining scene, Lyon is a modern metropolis with plenty for travellers to enjoy.
 Historic basilicas and churches add a touch of charm to the city’s skyline, while the wealth of museums, theatres and art galleries ensure the local cultural scene pleases even the worldliest of travellers.
 Quaint neighbourhoods seem to teem with history and are well worth a stroll to see what welcoming cafes, shops and architecture lie around the corner.
 And when it comes time to return to the modern world, the economic centre known as the Presqu’ile awaits with assortment of high-end shops, restaurants and entertainment.

 Plenty of public transportation options make it relatively simple to get around Lyon.
 Buses, trams and metros serve the entire city, and Lyon’s public transportation is considered both safe and comfortable.
 Walking is another option to get around the city, as are bicycle rentals, which can be found at more than 300 self-service rental stations throughout Lyon.
 Taxis can be arranged by telephone, but it is the costliest option for getting around.

 Getting downtown from the airport

-Lyon-Saint Exupery Airport (LYS) is the closest airport to the city.
+Flights to Lyon will take you to Lyon-Saint Exupery Airport (LYS) which is the closest airport to the city.
 The international airport is about 12 miles (19 km) east of the city.
 The easiest way to travel from the airport to Lyon is by the public tramway, which runs an express tram every 15 minutes.
 The tram ride between Lyon’s city centre and the airport is about 30 minutes, taxis and car rentals are also available at the airport.